Some Romaine Lettuce Now Safe To Eat, Depending On The Label, FDA Says

 Drawers and refrigerators which contained romaine lettuce should still be thoroughly cleaned.

-Although E. coli is normally harmless, this particular strain, called E. coli 0157:H7, produces a compound called Shiga toxin that causes severe sickness.
+Although E. coli is normally harmless, this particular strain called E. coli 0157:H7, produces a compound called Shiga toxin that causes severe sickness.
 Forty-three cases of this strain have been reported in 12 states, with 16 patients being hospitalized.
 One patient has a serious kidney condition known as hemolytic uremic syndrome.
 Another 22 cases were reported in Canada.
 No deaths have been reported yet.

 Because of the “clean break” from romaine, the affected products have likely already been discarded from stores.
 However, contaminated lettuce could still be in consumers’ homes, as romaine lettuce has a shelf life of 21 days, according to Bloomberg.